robertobatts/aws-certification-notes/notes/14-storage-extras.md

 - Support SMB protocol and Windows NTFS
 - Microsoft Active Directory integration, ACLs, user quotas
 - Can be mounted on Linux EC2 instances
-- Scal up to 10s of GB/s, millions of IOPS, 100s PB of data
+- Scale up to 10s of GB/s, millions of IOPS, 100s PB of data
 - Storage options:
 	- SSD - latency sensitive workloads
 	- HDD - broad spectrum of workloads
 - Can be accessed from your on-premises infrastructure (VPN or Direct Connect)
 - Can be configured to be Multi-AZ
-- Data is backed-up daily to S3
+- Data is backed-up daily to S3 for disaster recovery

 ### FSx for Lustre
 - Lustre is a parallel distributed file system for large scale computing